punitkmryh/product-page-vuejs/README.md

 Click here for [DEMO](https://vuejs-products.netlify.app/)

-A e-commerce product page with features like
+An e-commerce product page with features like
 1. Add to cart
 2. Color variant
 3. Product in Stock?.